YourNiceCv

 2 Pages is Standard

-Unlike US 1-page resumes, UK CVs are typically 2 pages.
+Unlike US 1-page resumes, Worldwide resumes are typically 1-2 pages.
 Graduates: 1 page.
 Seniors (10+ years): up to 3 pages.

 3